strimzi/strimzi.github.io/_posts/2023-02-27-opentelemetry.md

 * profile messages latency in order to help optimizing performance.
 * provide an overall picture about how microservices communicate across boundaries.

 Strimzi have been provided tracing support, for Kafka Connect, Kafka Mirror Maker(s) and the HTTP bridge, since the 0.14.0 release leveraging the [OpenTracing](https://opentracing.io/) project.
-Tracing is not supported for Kafka brokers.
 But since then, the distributed tracing ecosystem has changed, the OpenTracing project was archived and replaced by a new project, [OpenTelemetry](https://opentelemetry.io/).

+> Tha Apache Kafka project itself doesn't have support for tracing so when messages flow through brokers no further tracing information are added.

 This blog post will show you, how to use OpenTelemetry within the Strimzi project and what are the differences with OpenTracing which is now deprecated and will be removed in the coming months.